-Segment profit represents the profit earned by each segment without allocation of central administrative costs, directors' emoluments, interest income and investment income.
+Segment profit represents the profit earned by each segment without allocation of central administrative costs, directors' emoluments, decrease in fair value of investment at fair value through profit or loss, interest income and investment income.
 This is the measure reported to the Group's management, being the chief operating decision maker, for the purposes of resource allocation and performance assessment.